Mission Statement (October 2022)

 Principles of Ethical Journalism

-RFE/RL’s credibility and effectiveness as a news organization depend on the trust our audiences place in our work.
+RFE/RL’s credibility and effectiveness as a news organization depends on the trust our audiences place in our work.

 We therefore strictly adhere to our principles of ethical journalism.